Dranchak, Patricia (NCATS)

 Macarthur, Ryan (NCATS)

-Technical Description – mRNA-display affinity selection was used to identify, enrich and decode high-affinity iPGM cyclic peptide ligands we termed Ipglycermides.
-Using solid phase peptide synthesis the ipglycermides and analogs were prepared in milligram quantity and evaluated in functional target-based assays on a panel of phosphoglycerate mutase enzymes from target and anti-target (i.e., human dPGM) species.
+The technique of mRNA-display affinity selection was used to identify, enrich, and decode high-affinity iPGM cyclic peptide ligands we termed Ipglycermides.
+Using solid phase peptide synthesis, the ipglycermides and analogs were prepared in milligram quantity and evaluated in functional target-based assays on a panel of phosphoglycerate mutase enzymes from target and anti-target (i.e., human dPGM) species.
 The molecules were found to potently and selectively inhibit the catalytic activity of various microorganism iPGMs versus the human isozyme.
-The pharmacological evaluation of ipglycermide analogs and the binding site interaction revealed from an iPGM-ipglycermide co-crystal structure provide general molecular insights for the development of a therapeutic targeting this highly dynamic protein hereto now refractory toward inhibition by traditional small molecule ligands.
+The pharmacological evaluation of ipglycermide analogs and the binding site interaction revealed from an iPGM-ipglycermide co-crystal structure provide general molecular insights for the development of a therapeutic towards this highly undruggable target.